 Background and interests

 Following an early in career medical biosciences (molecular biology and neuroscience as a published research scientist), I became fascinated by the gut microbiome due to my own life-long digestive issues.
-Microbiome repair was ultimately essential to my recovery, and allowed me to reintroduce a full range of foods after more than a decade of being gluten- diary- and nightshade free.
+Microbiome repair was ultimately essential to my recovery, and allowed me to reintroduce a full range of foods after more than a decade of being gluten- dairy- and nightshade free.